ryankanno/cookiecutter-py/README.md

 - investigate uv
 - plan for 1.0

-## License

 ## 📝 License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `[LICENSE](https://github.com/ryankanno/cookiecutter-py/blob/main/LICENSE)` for more information.

-MIT.
-See [LICENSE](https://github.com/ryankanno/cookiecutter-py/blob/main/LICENSE) for deets.